 - What methods of advertising you’re aiming for.
 Pamphlets distributed to visitors at the mall can work well

 - Billing and your point of sale.
-While a handwritten note serves the purpose, having a computerised Point of Sale setup can make your kiosk feel elegant and professional.
-Primaseller can help you make the set up hassle free.
+While a handwritten note serves the purpose, having a computerized Point of Sale setup can make your kiosk feel elegant and professional.
+Primaseller can help you make the setup hassle free.

 Even in a constrained space like a kiosk, it is possible to arrange products to add to the appeal and look attractive.
 When arranging items, look for the ones that really stand out- perhaps they have more bling in them, or they look truly unique.
 These products will do great on the countertop.